microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 - Install the recommended toolset:
     - To connect to Postgres database, [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) or [pgAdmin](https://www.pgadmin.org/)
-    - [MySQL Workbench](https://www.mysql.com/products/workbench/) (note if you get an error about not having the Visual Studio C++ 2019 Redistributable on your machine when installing, refer to this [note](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)
+    - [MySQL Workbench](https://www.mysql.com/products/workbench/) (note: if you get an error about not having the Visual Studio C++ 2019 Redistributable on your machine when installing, refer to this [note](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)
     - Another option is to use a single tool for both mysql and postgres - like [dbeaver](https://dbeaver.io/download/).
     - Visual Studio Code (optional)